 This card earns Membership Rewards points, which can be redeemed for various rewards, but are usually best used for travel.
 You can, for instance, redeem 10,000 points to pay for $100 worth of flights at AmexTravel.com, whereas those same points are only worth a $60 statement credit.

 You can also transfer points to 19 different airline partners, including Delta, JetBlue, and Hawaiian Airlines, as well as to the Hilton, Choice Privileges, and Marriott hotel programs.

 When you book flights through amextravel.com, your points are worth 1 cent each.
 If you transfer to an airline partner, they may be worth much more.
-For example, if you transfer to Delta Air Lines, our research shows your points are worth 1.60 cents each.
-If you transfer to Air Canada, we found they’re worth 2.16 cents each.
+For example, if you convert to Delta Air Lines miles, our research shows your points would be worth 1.54 cents each, on average.
+If you convert to Air Canada, we found they’re worth 2.28 cents each.

 How To Get The Most Out Of This Card